 When patients have rotator cuff tendinosis, physical therapy is generally effective at managing the pain.
-If the pain persists despite therapy, we now have a biological patch which may be able to reverse tendinosis and alleviate your shoulder pain.
+If the pain persists despite therapy, we now have a biological patch that may be able to alleviate the pain due to tendinosis.

 Traumatic Shoulder Pain

 Some of you are reading this because you fell on your shoulder and now you can not move your arm.
 In acute traumatic situations like this, there is a chance that you ripped the rotator cuff off from the bone.
 If you fell, and now have significant weakness in your arm you should see an Orthopedic Surgeon soon.
 This post covers what to look for if you think you had a serious shoulder injury.

 The rotator cuff controls how well the shoulder functions.
 If your injury caused a rotator cuff tear, your complaints and symptoms may be related to the size of the rotator cuff tear.
 If enough of the rotator cuff has torn then it might be impossible to move your arm due to severe weakness.
 Many people with acute, large, traumatic rotator cuff tears will require surgery in order to restore function.
 In general, the treatment of rotator cuff tears depends on the cause of the rotator cuff tear and I go into more detail in these posts here and here.

 Calcific tendonitis of the rotator cuff can be a VERY painful entity.

 You are usually very easy to diagnose in the office since the pain can at times be very significant.
 In this situation, calcium crystals deposit inside the tendon itself.
 That leads to a significant increase in the number of nerves in that area, and that causes severe pain.